TUM-DAML/seml/docs.md

 **Options**:

-* `-id, --sacred-id INTEGER`: Sacred ID (_id in the database collection) of the experiment.
-Takes precedence over other filters.
 * `-b, --batch-id INTEGER`: Batch ID (batch_id in the database collection) of the experiments.
 Experiments that were staged together have the same batch_id.
-* `-f, --filter-dict JSON`: Dictionary (passed as a string, e.g. '{"config.dataset": "cora_ml"}') to filter the experiments by.
 * `--help`: Show this message and exit.

 ## `seml launch-worker`